-

 };

 ACLs can perform GeoIP lookup tests using the client IP address.
 Many different types of GeoIP lookups can be performed.
-For more detailed information about what is supported, see chapter 6 of the ARM that came with the source code.
+For more detailed information about what is supported, see Access Control Lists in the BIND ARM.

 acl "example" {